arXiv/arxiv-docs/source/help/00README.md

 ## Declaring the top-level (parent) TeX file

 It is very rarely necessary to do this explicitly because arXiv employs a series of heuristics which can usually determine the top-level file.
 For example, if only one of a set of LaTeX files contains a `\documentclass` command, that file is very likely the top-level file.
+(Note -- We intend to cease using these hueristics in April 2024.
+Extra .tex files containing `\documentclass` commands will be ignored, and the only way to get the old behavior will be the method documented here.)

 If it is necessary (e.g., if you are using the `subfiles.cls` class in your document's structure), include a line that says: